One or two cookery hints I've picked up along the way.

 I'm not sure to what extent vitamins might be denatured by this, but it's very effective.

-- Freshly squeezed Lemon and Lime juice actually tastes better after it's rested, covered, in the fridge for 3 or 4 hours before using.
+- Freshly squeezed lemon or lime juice actually tastes better if it's rested, covered, in the fridge for 3 or 4 hours before using.

-- Garlic cloves peel really easily if you cut off the stalky end, then give them a quick bash with the side of your knife.
+- Garlic cloves peel really easily if you cut off the stalky end, then give them a quick bash with the flat of your knife blade.